-One of our contract manufacturers has manufactured what we believe to be sufficient quantities of tivozanib drug substance to support our ongoing and planned clinical trials.
-In addition, we currently engage a separate contract manufacturer to manufacture, package, label and distribute clinical supplies of tivozanib on an as-needed basis.
-The same manufacturer is currently manufacturing sufficient quantities of drug product (capsules) potentially needed for launch of tivozanib.
+One of our CMOs has manufactured what we believe to be sufficient quantities of tivozanib drug product (capsules) to support our ongoing and planned clinical trials and potential commercial launch.
+We currently engage the same CMO to package, label and distribute clinical supplies of tivozanib on an as-needed basis.
 We also engaged another packager to bottle, label and serialize potential commercial launch supply.
-We believe that we currently have adequate supplies of tivozanib to support current and projected clinical trials.
-In addition, we have initiated manufacturing activities for additional tivozanib drug product to support potential commercial launch in the United States in 2019.